blancoh/jenkins-packer-pipeline/README.md

 3) Execute run_packer_build.sh script to build new AMI with Packer.

-4) Terraform executes a destroy to delete the Amazon Packer VPC.
+4) Terraform destroy to delete the Amazon Packer VPC.